Statement of Intent

 Class teachers complete a register at the beginning of each morning and afternoon session.
 Marking the attendance registers twice daily is a legal requirement.
 Teachers mark pupils present, absent or late.

-It is the responsibility of the FLO to ensure:
+It is the responsibility of Mrs. K. Paton (Attendance Officer) to ensure:

 - Attendance and lateness records are up to date

-- Where there has been no communication, letters are sent to parents requesting reasons for absence with a seven day reply deadline before the absence is unauthorised
+- Where there has been no communication, letters are sent to parents requesting reasons for absence.

-- The appropriate attendance code is entered into the register (National Attendance Codes)
+- The appropriate attendance code is entered into the register (see National Attendance Codes)

-- Parents informed annually of child’s attendance figure
+- Parents are informed termly of the child’s attendance figure.

-- 95 – 100% attendance – FLO to investigate and notify Headteacher of concerns.
+- 95 – 100% attendance Mrs. K. Paton to investigate and notify Headteacher of concerns.
 Mrs. K. Paton to contact parent if appropriate.

-- 90 – 95% attendance – monitored weekly and appropriate action taken.
+- 90 – 95% attendance – School intervention letters/meeting with parents.

 Children Missing Education

-No child may be removed from the school roll without consultation between the Headteacher and the Attendance Service.
-Where a child is missing from education, Local Authority guidance should be followed.
+No child should be removed from the school roll without consultation between the Headteacher and the Inclusion and Attendance Service when appropriate.
+Please see the circumstances below:-

 At Hawkhurst CEP School the register is taken at 8.40am and 1.25pm.
 Pupils arriving after these times must enter school by the main entrance and report to reception where their name and reason for lateness will be recorded.
 The pupil will be marked as late before registration has closed (Code ‘L’).